Train RNNยค

 will look at all the arguments passed to make_step

 , and automatically JIT-trace every array and JIT-static everything else.
-For example the model
+In this case the model

 parameters and the data x